How to Spot Fake People: 11 Signs of Fake Friends and False Behavior

 2. They are kind when they need something

 Fake kindness appears at the perfect time.
-They become warm when they need a favor, attention, money, access, emotional labor, or social approval.
+They become warm when they need a favor, attention, money, access, or emotional labor.
+After they get what they want, the warmth fades.

 3. They gossip but call it concern

 They say, “I am only telling you because I care.”
 But the conversation leaves someone else exposed, judged, or humiliated.
-If they casually reveal other people’s private pain, they may do the same with yours.
+If they casually show other people’s private pain, they may do the same with yours.

 4. They copy empathy but avoid accountability